Matrix4348/matrix4348.github.io/kongregate/kongregate-and-flash-games.md

 How to proceed:
 * Install the [SuperNova player](https://web.archive.org/web/20210426173012id_/https://cdn.getsupernova.com/update/SuperNovaSetup0.1.23.exe) on your computer.
 * Install a user script manager (a browser extension that... manages user scripts): Tampermonkey, Violentmonkey, Greasemonkey or something else (with "monkey" in the name, most of the time...).
 Then, activate it (if needed).
-<br>**WARNING: on Chrome and its siblings, you may need to enable developer mode for extensions, if you want any user script to run (go to about://extensions and toggle it on from there).**
+<br>**WARNING: on Chrome and its siblings, you may need to enable developer mode for extensions, if you want any user script to run (go to about://extensions and toggle it on from there).
+You can also go the the extension settings from that menu and find a checkbox such as "allow user scripts".**
 <br>*My user script does not work in Greasemonkey 4, so in any browser supporting that (only Firefox?), use something else.*
 * Go to [Greasyfork](https://greasyfork.org/en/scripts/438325-kongregate-flash-games-fixer) and click "install".